-Drafters must master a wide variety of skills, including proficiency with computer-aided design (CAD) software to develop technical drawings and plans.
-They also must have strong math, communication, and time-management skills.
+Drafters must master a variety of skills, including the ability to use computer-aided design (CAD) software to develop technical drawings and plans.
+They also must have strong math, communication, and organizational skills.

-Drafting programs at community colleges and trade schools equip students with most of the tools and knowledge necessary for entry-level positions, though some companies may require new hires to have completed on-the-job training.
+Drafting programs at community colleges and trade schools equip students with most of the tools and knowledge needed for entry-level positions, although some companies may require new hires to complete on-the-job training.

 - Interpersonal Communication

-- While much of their work is technical in nature, drafters must also interact with engineers, architects, designers, and, in some cases, clients.
-Students hone their communication and collaboration skills through group projects, class discussions and case studies, and internships or other field-based learning experiences.
+While much of their work is technical, drafters must also interact with engineers, architects, designers, and clients.
+Students hone their communication and collaboration skills through group projects, class discussions, case studies, and internships.

 - Technical Writing